 The University's bus and shuttle system serves each residence hall seven days a week, 24 hours a day.
 Our SafeRider services provide on-request drop-offs and on-call van transportation in the evening and early morning.

-Several of our residence halls offer a variety of other convenient amenities, including recreational facilities, computer centers, e-mail kiosks, coffee carts, and dining facilities and daily delivery of the Post-Gazette, USA Today and The Pitt News in select residence hall common areas.
+Several of our residence halls offer a variety of other convenient amenities, including recreational facilities, computer centers, coffee carts, and dining facilities and daily delivery of the Post-Gazette, USA Today and The Pitt News in select residence hall common areas.

 Residence Life Amenities